-- 1) Open the 1-rose.jpg open in Photoshop. - 2) From the File menu select Export and Save for Web (Legacy) or press [Ctrl] [Alt] [Shift] [S] (A long shortcut but well worth remembering if you do a lot of work on websites).
+- 1) Open the 1-rose.jpg open in Photoshop. - 2) From the File menu select Save for Web or press [Ctrl] [Alt] [Shift] [S] (A long shortcut but well worth remembering if you do a lot of work on websites).
 A dialog like the one below will appear.

 3) The main area is taken up with a preview of your image.
 Click the 2-up tab along the top.
 This will split the preview screen in two halves.
 The first will show your image normally.
-The second will show how your image will look with the save options you have selected.
-You can zoom on the preview and move around the preview just as you would normally in Photoshop (including using Ctrl + and Ctrl - shortcuts).
+The second will show how your image will look with the selected save options.
+You can zoom on the preview and move around the preview just as you would normally in Photoshop.